Each year, more than 65,000 Australians attempt to take their own life. More than 3,000 die by suicide — about 8 people every day.

 What can I do to help?

 Everyone can help when it comes to suicide prevention.
 If you notice a person showing signs of suicidal thoughts, or if you think someone you know or care about is not behaving as they would normally, start a conversation.
 Try following R U OK?'s steps:

 - Listen with an open mind.
-Take what they say seriously and try your best not to interrupt.
+Take what they say seriously and don't interrupt them.
 If the person needs time to think, sit patiently with the silence.
-Encourage them to explain further (for example, “Have you been feeling this way for a while?”).
+Encourage them to explain further, for example, “Have you been feeling this way for a while?”.
 Show you’ve listened by repeating what you’ve heard in your own words.

 - Encourage action.
 Ask questions such as, "What have you done in the past to manage this?" and "How can I help you right now?"
 If the person has been feeling distressed or depressed for more than 2 weeks, encourage them to see a health professional.

 - Check in.
 Pop a reminder in your calendar to call the person a few days later.
 You could say, "I've been thinking of you and want to know how you've been doing since we last chatted."
-Ask if they’ve found a way to manage the situation and reinforce the benefits of seeking professional help.
+Ask if they’ve found a way to manage the situation.
+Reinforce the benefits of seeking professional help.
 Stay in touch — show genuine care and concern.